A guerrilla gardener installed a pop-up wetland in the LA River. Here's how — and why

 "It's kind of a scary thought," he said.
 "If you imagine being a policymaker in government and you're trying to do that, you have to turn things on its head."

-The Army Corps of Engineers has not responded to requests for comment.
-According to its website, the agency works to clear vegetation it warns can clog the channel and hamper flood control.
-But the agency has recently prioritized the removal of non-native species due to lack of funding, the site notes.
+The Army Corps of Engineers works to clear vegetation it warns can clog the channel and hamper flood control.
+But the agency said on its website that it has recently prioritized the removal of non-native species due to lack of funding.

 "They probably would just talk to him and explain rather than prosecute anything, or they might just go in and take it away," said Felicia Marcus, a fellow at Stanford University's Water in the West program and a former head of the city of Los Angeles' public works department.